timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-01-16
+# Objectives for Today 2026-01-17

 - Just chatting as we get warmed up & started on the day.
-- Adding Minions for the first box (Spitfire Jax) ...
+- Open Turbo Bots in Unity and make the Scale "real-world" sized.
+(Make it make sense).
-- Adding Minions for the second boss
+- Adjust the physics until all is fine.
-- Adding Minions for the third boss
+- We may even make completely new phsyics model for Turbo Bots.

 ## Events / Notices / Coming Soon

 Big Reveal for Rushcremental on Friday January 23rd.